Extended Fields plugin for Redmine/ChiliProject¶

 With this plugin you can now create a custom field allowing to select a project from the projects list.
 The value of such custom field is rendered as a link to project.

 But the most interesting feature of this plugin, perhaps, is support for custom field templates.
-With a template you can extend any custom field of any type (by the way, this is how types "Link", "Project" and "Wiki text" are rendered)!
+With a template you can extend any custom field of any type (by the way, this is how the “Project” type is rendered)!
 For example, you can make integer contain the percentage sign or boolean be shown as a checkbox...

 So let’s review how this can be done: